Refining the weighted subspace-search variational quantum eigensolver: compression of ans\"atze into a single pure state and optimization of weights: Hybrid quantum-classical methods for excited states

 with $E_j \leq E_{j+1}$ being the exact eigenenergies of the system.
 This ensemble variational principle, which provides the theoretical foundation of weighted SSVQE, offers a unified variational approach to quantum mechanics.
 The variational principle for ground states is, in fact, just a particular case, corresponding to $\bd{w} = (1,0,0,\ldots)$.
-The significance of this variational approach has also been recognized in the context of functional theories, where it is being intensively employed (see, e.g., \cite{PhysRevLett.124.243001,PhysRevLett.127.023001,LCLS21,PhysRevLett.130.106401,Liebert_2023,Cernatic2021} and references therein).

-The advantages of the weighted SSVQE are rather obvious.
-Relative to VQD and OSRVE, there is no need anymore to enforce the orthogonality constraint of the states through penalty terms which in turn simplifies the underlying cost function.
-The optimization of the quantum circuit runs only once, again in stark contrast to VQD and OSRVE which both require $K$ subsequent optimizations.
-Finally, the spectrum can be exactly reached as long as the quantum circuit has the sufficient expressive power to represent the unitary which maps the input states $\ket{\phi_j}$ to the sought-after eigenstates $\ket{\psi_j(\bd{\theta}^*)}=U(\bd{\theta}^*)\ket{\phi_j}$ of $\hat{H}$ \cite{forthcoming}.
-However, to compute the SSVQE cost function, $K$ different expectation values are needed in each step (namely, $E_j(\bd{\theta})=\bra{\psi_j(\bd{\theta})} \hat H \ket{\psi_j(\bd{\theta})}$), resulting in run-time overhead.
+The weights $w_j$ are, in theory, only \textit{auxiliary} parameters, meaning the validity of the ensemble variational principle \eqref{costSSVQE} is independent of the choice of $\bd{w}$.
+In practice, however, the choice of $\bm{w}$ can have a notable impact given that one never reaches exact mathematical convergence.
+Specifically, the original work \cite{GOK} on the ensemble variational principle does not elaborate on the crucial relation between the error of the ensemble energy, and those of the physical quantities of interest.
+This last missing piece of the puzzle has been provided recently by Ref.~\cite{ding2024ground}, where tight bounds on the errors of the sought-after eigenenergies and eigenstates were derived.